SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 5. The Development of Total Quality Management
 6. Beyond Total Quality Management

-##  13. <a name='Whatcriticismisthereforthetraditionalapproachofmanagement'></a>13.
-What criticism is there for the traditional approach of management?
+## 13. What criticism is there for the traditional approach of management?

 Conversely, Mintzberg (1994), one of the biggest critics of prescriptive approach developed the emergent approach to strategic management.
 He states that in emergent strategies the final objective is unclear and it a process of evolution, adaption, alternation and continuity.
 Emergent strategies are more successful in this chaotic world as they are unintentional and are the result of impromptu response to unforeseen situations which emerge over time.
 For example, Sam Walton, the founder of Wal-Mart, decision to open his second store in a rural area rather than a big city, for convenience of logistics and management efficiency was a fantastic winning emergent strategy.
 Also as there was less competition and people would travel to buy products which offered value at the lowest prices, made the business successful.

-##  14. <a name='Whatarethetangibleandintangiblebenefitsinimprovingquality'></a>14.
-What are the tangible and intangible benefits in improving quality?
+## 14. What are the tangible and intangible benefits in improving quality?

 Tangible(**tan zhe bou**) benefit ：